-Roasted Broccoli is one of the easiest and most delicious veggie side dishes you can make!
+Oven Roasted Broccoli is one of the easiest and most delicious veggie side dishes you can make!
 Crunchy broccoli tossed in olive oil and light seasoning provides a nice, light side dish that goes with pretty much anything!

 The Best Oven Roasted Broccoli Recipe

 I remember trying to convince my kids that those little, fluffy stalks of green were actually magic trees.
 I guess I’m not alone in that.
 But my kids didn’t believe me for a second.
-Thankfully they finally came around and now they are true believers in the power of roasted broccoli!
+Thankfully they finally came around and now they are true believers in the power of oven roasted broccoli!

-How to Roast Broccoli in the oven
+How to Make Roasted Broccoli in the Oven

 - Cut broccoli into small pieces.
 I usually will cut them a little larger than bite-sized unless I need them to cook faster.
 Larger pieces tend to cook a little more evenly and can easily be cut with a knife to eat.

 - Toss the broccoli with some olive oil and seasonings.
 On any given day I can switch up the seasoning to go along with whatever I’m cooking.
 For instance if baked chicken breasts is on the menu, I just mix up double the seasoning and add half to the broccoli.
 Be sure to salt the veggies well.

 - Arrange on a baking sheet (cover it with foil first) and roast in a 425 degree oven until the broccoli is starting to brown around the edges.
 The largest piece should be easily pierced with a fork.